will-quast/cavetexas/README.md

 - Modernization of www.cavetexas.org from Drupal to Next.js
 - Next.js 14 with TypeScript and Tailwind CSS
-- Content and routing from Markdown files for easy editing
+- WYSIWYG editor for content management
 - Keep current color scheme and cave/nature imagery approach
 - Modern web practices while maintaining the current visual identity